Skip to main content

 • Previous versions of the file are available to download in the open invoice page.

-Use the list views to alter which columns are shown in the list for project documents.
 Select the button 'File details' in the top left corner to see the available views.

 The document file name is shown in all the views.
-The alternate views add extra columns such as:
+The alternate views add extra columns

 1. Default: the default view for the project documents, shows the project folder structure along with the file name, size, sharing details, and the date the file was last updated.